Second Life

 August 11, 2021 Filed under Curious, Inspiration

 “I’ve been on the road for three weeks.
-Started in Keflavik, and I’m going clockwise.”
+Started in Keflavik, and I’m going clockwise.
+I’ve got a week left.”

-This meant he’d managed to go almost entirely around the island in three weeks, and here I’d only barely crossed a third of it at my pokey pace.
+This meant he’d managed to go almost entirely around the island in three weeks, and here I’d only barely crossed a third of it.

-“I did the Westfjords, and went all the way out to the edges as far as I could in the north and northwest.
-I wanted to get as far off the beaten path as I could.”
+“I did the Westfjords,” he said.
+“All the way out to the edges as far as I could, in the north and northwest.
+I wanted to get off the beaten path.”

-We chatted about out routes for a while and I described my little detour through the highlands.
-He listened enthusiastically to all of it.
+We chatted about our routes for a while and I described my detour through the highlands.
+He listened enthusiastically.
 I told him how easy it had been to cross the rivers.

 “I was expecting big rushing things, like in the midwest after a storm.
 Like, take all the bags off the bike and hold it up over your head and wade across.
 But it was nothing like that.”

 “Yeah,” he said.
 “A couple of the locals I talked to said this was a drought year for them.
 Some places are just dry.”
-He pointed to a spot on the north side.
+He pointed to a spot on the north side, using the map on my screen.
 “Like, there’s no river here at all right now.”

 “Dang.”